mtzfederico/Hammerspace/frontend/README.md

 * Download the [Expo Go App](https://apps.apple.com/app/id982107779)
 * run `npx expo` and scan the QR code with your phone.
 Follow the options on the screen for more things, such as as simulator (iOS requires Xcode on a Mac).

+## Environment Variable
+* Create a .env in the frontend/cliennt directory
+* Environment variables must start with EXPO_PUBLIC
+* An example api url would be: `EXPO_PUBLIC_API_URL=http://216.37.99.210:9090`